 I am indebted to many people for contributions at every stage of development.
 I received valuable suggestions from my colleagues Barbara Moskal, Gus Greivel, Ashlyn Munson, and Melissa Laeser at the Colorado School of Mines.
-Mike Colagrosso developed some excellent applets, and Lesley Strawderman developed PowerPoint slides to supplement the text.
+Sarita Yadav of Aptara Corporation managed the production process smoothly and effectively.
 I am particularly grateful to Jack Miller of the University of Michigan, who has corrected many errors and made many valuable suggestions for improvement.

-The staff at McGraw-Hill has been extremely capable and supportive.
-In particular, I would like to express my thanks to Product Developer Tina Bower, Content Project Manager Jeni McAtee, and Senior Portfolio Manager Thomas Scaife for their patience and guidance in the preparation of this edition.
+The staff at McGraw Hill has been extremely capable and supportive.
+In particular, I would like to express my thanks to Product Developer, Theresa Collins, Content Project Manager, Jeni McAtee, and Senior Portfolio Manager, Beth Bettcher, for their patience and guidance in the preparation of this edition.